ftCLI/FoundryTools-CLI/README.md

     ftcli os2 -wws 0 "C:\Fonts\MyFont-BlackItalicDisplay.otf"

 ##### -ob, --oblique
-Sets or clears the oblique bit (fsSelection bit 9).
+Sets or clears the OBLIQUE bit (fsSelection bit 9).

 If bit 9 is set, then this font is to be considered an “oblique” style by processes which make a distinction between oblique and italic styles, such as Cascading Style Sheets font matching.
 For example, a font created by algorithmically